National Museum © Michael Tyler

-The National Museum is a striking and famous example of the Khmer architectural tradition and houses the country's most important collection of ancient Cambodian cultural material and Khmer art.
-It is made up of four galleries containing relics, sculpture, art and crafts covering history from the prehistoric, the pre-Angkorian, the Angkorian, and the post-Angkorian periods of Cambodian culture.
-The pieces are arranged in chronological order and the already impressive collection continues to grow as new treasures previously hidden from the Khmer Rouge are discovered.
-The museum houses original relics and sculptures from the temples of Angkor and visiting the museum is a good accompaniment to exploring the temples.
-There is a gift shop which sells books, souvenirs and replica sculptures.
-The museum was built in 1917 (and extended in 1924) and today it has a beautiful central garden with lots of water and greenery which is a lovely serene place to rest and relax after touring the exhibitions.
-Guided tours in English and French cost a bit extra but they are worthwhile because, although the artefacts are impressive, the printed information in the museum is minimal.
+The National Museum is a striking and famous example of the Khmer architectural tradition and houses the country's most important collection of ancient Cambodian cultural material and art.
+It is made up of four galleries containing relics, sculpture, art and tools covering history from the prehistoric, the pre-Angkorian, the Angkorian and the post-Angkorian periods of Cambodian culture.
+Arranged in chronological order the already impressive collection continues to grow as new treasures previously hidden from the Khmer Rouge are discovered.
+Guided tours in English and French cost a bit extra but they are worthwhile as the printed information in the museum is minimal.
 Photography is not allowed inside the building.

 Opening times: Daily 8am-5pm